Solutions Bring Convenience & Flexibility to Members

 To meet this market need, Co-op has been busy developing Pay-Over-Time Transactions, a solution that empowers members with the control and flexibility to pay for select transactions over time, giving them peace of mind in support of their lifestyle and their financial wellness needs.

-Built by Co-op exclusively for credit unions, based on input and feedback from the Co-Creation Councils, industry partners, and a Client Task Force, Pay-Over-Time Transactions offers unmatched configurability to enable credit unions to align lending risk profiles and customize the program for their specific needs.
-This will help to reduce the risk of delinquent payments and default, while providing members with the immediate access to create flexible payment plans for transactions that have recently posted on their credit card account.
+Built by Co-op exclusively for credit unions, based on input and feedback from the Co-Creation Councils, industry partners and a Client Task Force, Pay-Over-Time Transactions offers unmatched configurability to enable credit unions to align lending risk profiles and customize the program for their specific needs.
+This will help to reduce the risk of delinquent payments and default, while providing members with the immediate access to create flexible payment plans for transactions that have recently posted to their credit card account.
+This post-purchase BNPL solution is a double-down on the member to credit union relationship.

-Pay-Over-Time Transactions expands the value of payments, the most common and frequent interaction members will have with their credit union.
-As part of Co-op’s credit union digital ecosystem, this solution will support credit unions in their quest to acquire and retain members by offering a convenient new tool in support of their daily interactions and financial wellness needs.
+Pay-Over-Time Transactions expands the value of payments, the most common and frequent interaction members have with their credit union.
+As part of Co-op’s credit union digital ecosystem, this solution supports credit unions in their quest to acquire and retain members by offering a convenient new tool in support of their daily interactions and financial wellness needs.

-Many credit unions have already signed up for Pay-Over-Time Transactions in anticipation of its release.
+Many credit unions have already expressed interest in Pay-Over-Time Transactions in anticipation of its release.
 Is your credit union ready to join them?

 Co-op Pay-Over-Time Transactions is an important component of the full-service digital payments program designed for the future.
 For more information on this and other innovative digital payment solutions, contact your Co-op Business Executive, call 800.782.9042, or email solutions@coop.org.